Adam Hills

 Adam Christopher Hills (born 10 July 1970) is an Australian comedian, radio and television presenter.
 In Australia, he hosted the music quiz show Spicks and Specks from 2005 to 2011, and again in 2021 onwards, and the talk show Adam Hills Tonight from 2011 to 2013.
 In the United Kingdom, he has hosted the talk show The Last Leg since 2012.
 He has been nominated for an Edinburgh Comedy Award, the Gold Logie Award and numerous BAFTA TV Awards.

 Born in Loftus, Sydney, he began performing as a stand-up comedian in 1989 at the age of 19 and, since 1997, has produced ten solo shows which have toured internationally.
 He has performed at the Edinburgh Festival Fringe, the Melbourne International Comedy Festival and the Montreal Just for Laughs festival, earning three consecutive Edinburgh Award nominations for his Edinburgh shows in 2001, 2002 and 2003.

-In 2002, he scored a minor hit in Australia with his single "Working Class Anthem", in which he sang the lyrics of the Australian National Anthem to the tune of "Working Class Man", a song by Scottish-born Australian rocker Jimmy Barnes.
+In 2002, he scored a minor hit in Australia with his single "Working Class Anthem", in which he sang the lyrics of the Australian National Anthem to the tune of "Working Class Man", a song by Australian rocker Jimmy Barnes.

+Early life

+Adam Christopher Hills was born 10 July 1970 in Loftus, Sydney to Bob Hills, a Qantas cabin crew employee.

+His childhood included free Qantas long-distance stand-by flights.

 Comedy career

 Stand-up career

-Hills first appearance in comedy scene was in 1989 at the Sydney Comedy Store.
-He did breakfast radio on SAFM in Adelaide, as well as stand-up gigs and, by the mid-1990s, he decided to focus on live comedy.
-His first solo show premiered in 1997 and was called "Stand Up and Deliver", taking its name from an Adam and the Ants song.
+In 1989, Hills first comedy appearance was at the Sydney Comedy Store and in 1991, he wrote for Doug Mulray on radio Triple M Sydney.
+In 1992, he first wrote, later hosted, breakfast radio on SAFM in Adelaide, as well as stand-up gigs.
+His first solo show premiered in 1997, performed at Edinburgh Festival Fringe Festival and Adelaide Fringe, and was called "Stand Up and Deliver", taking its name from an Adam and the Ants song.
 He has travelled widely, performing at the Edinburgh Festival Fringe, the Melbourne International Comedy Festival and the Montreal Just For Laughs festival.
 He has been nominated for three consecutive Edinburgh Comedy Awards for his 2001, 2002 and 2003 solo shows at the Edinburgh Fringe.